fredemmott/HTCC/docs/hardware/steamvr/index.md

 # SteamVR Hand Tracking

-Starting with HTCC v1.3.6 (currently in beta), HTCC is compatible with SteamVR's OpenXR runtime.
-As of July 2025, future versions of SteamVR are expected to increase compatibility with stable versions of HTCC.
+As of July 2025:

+- Stable SteamVR (v2.11.2) requires HTCC beta v1.3.6
+- SteamVR beta (v2.12.6 or above) can be used with either stable or beta versions of HTCC

 ## Requirements